 This game has

-I am still playing but the story is very cool and the characters are very interesting.
-I have no clue who my true friends are and who are my real enemies.
+The story is very cool and the characters are very interesting.
+You have no clue who your true friends are and who are your real enemies.
 It is a blast trying to figure that out!
+And things are

 You don’t want to let humans know about vampires so you have to try and blend in.
 They call this the Masquerade.
 You can’t show off around humans or let them know you are a vampire.
 Doing this breaks the masquerade rules.
 If it happens too much then vampire hunters will come after you.
 Or so I am told by in-game NPCs.
 I think in reality it is just game over.